-Scribble on a menu was legal provided no other, later and contradictory writing could be found.
+Since there was nothing else, just notes for a will that L found, scribble on a menu was legal provided no other, later and contradictory writing could be found.
+Provided.
+Provided.
 Suppose, however, later writing, supporting, clarifying the first was found.
-Not a real notarized will--there was none, and if there ever was one, crazy May had hidden it as she had the deed-but another menu from a year after the 1955 one, one that actually identified the deceased's "sweet Cosey child" by name: Heed.
-If Papa jotted down his wishes in 1955 and again on whatever subsequent menu Heed could find, no judge would favor Christine's appeal.
+Not a real notarized will--there was none, and if there ever was one, crazy May had hidden it as she had the deed-but another menu from a year after the 1958 one, one that actually identified the deceased's "sweet Cosey child" by name: Heed Cosey.
+If Papa jotted down his wishes in 1958 and again on whatever subsequent menu Heed could find, no judge would favor Christine's appeal.

 It was not a new thought.
 Heed had mused about such a miracle for a very long time; since 1975 when Christine had pushed her way into the house flashing diamonds and claiming it as hers.
 What was new, recent, was the jolt to Heed's memory last summer.
 Lotioning her hands, trying to flex her fingers, move them apart, examining the familiar scar tissue on the back of her hand, Heed re-visited the scene of the accident.
 Muggy kitchen, work table stacked with cartons.
 Electric knife, Sunbeam mixer, General Electric toaster oven-all brand new.
 L wordlessly refusing to open them, let alone use the equipment they contained.
 1964?
 1965?
-Heed is arguing with L. May enters the kitchen with her own cardboard box.
+Heed is arguing with L. May enters the kitchen with her own cardboard box, wearing that stupid army hat.
 She is frantic with worry that the Hotel and everybody in it are in immediate danger.
-That city Negroes have already invaded Up Beach, carrying lighter fluid, matches, Molotov cocktails; shouting, urging the locals to burn Cosey's Hotel and Resort to the ground and put the Uncle Toms, the sherif's pal, the race traitor out of business.
-Without a dot of proof, a hint of attack, threat or even disrespect except the mold growing in her own mind, May was beyond conversation, assigning herself the part of the Resort's sole warrior.
+That city Blacks have already invaded Up Beach, carrying lighter fluid, matches, Molotov cocktails; shouting, urging the locals to burn Cosey's Hotel and Resort to the ground and put the Uncle Toms, the sherif's pal, the race traitor out of business.
+Papa said the protesters had no idea of what real betrayal was; that May should have married his father not his son.
+Without a dot of proof, a hint of attack, threat or even disrespect except the mold growing in her own mind, May was beyond discussion, assigning herself the part of the Resort's sole protector.